databricks/databricks-sql-python/docs/execute_async.md

 - `AsyncExecution.status` is the last-known status of this query run, expressed as an `AsyncExecutionStatus` enumeration value.
 For example, `RUNNING`, `FINISHED`, or `CANCELED`.
 When you first call `execute_async()` the resulting status will usually be `RUNNING`.
 Calling `sync_status()` will refresh the value of this property.
 In most usages, you do not need to access `.status` directly and can instead use `.is_running`, `.is_canceled`, and `.is_finished` instead.
 - `AsyncExecution.query_id` is the `UUID` for this query run.
 You can use this to look-up the query in the Databricks SQL query history.
 - `AsyncExecution.query_secret` is the `UUID` secret for this query run.
 Both the `query_id` and `secret` are needed to fetch results for a running query.
-- `AsyncExecution.is_available` is a boolean that indicates whether this execution can be picked up from another `Connection` or thread.
+- `AsyncExecution.returned_as_direct_result` is a boolean that indicates whether this returned a direct result.
 See [below](#note-about-direct-result-queries) for more information.

 **Methods**
 - `AsyncExecution.sync_status()` performs a network round-trip to synchronize `.status`.